jaxleyverse/jaxley/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting `neurax` developer Michael Deistler via email (michael.deistler@uni-tuebingen.de).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting `jaxley` developer Michael Deistler via email (michael.deistler@uni-tuebingen.de).
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the